StephanieXie/RaffleMaker/README.md

 1. In your browser, go to `raffle-maker.herokuapp.com`.

+2. Click the 'Generate Winner' button.
+You should be redirected to the 'Congratulations' page, and the app should automatically text the winner "Congratulations!"

-2. Enter your number in the search bar and click 'Submit'.
+3. Enter your number in the search bar and click 'Text Me'.
 You should receive the following text:  **"Sent from your Twilio trial account - i want dominos"**

-3. Text the Twilio number back.
+4. Text the Twilio number back.
 If the text goes through, you should get a response:  **"Sent from your Twilio trial account - Successfully saved status! --> your message"**

 ---